raymondlo84/openvino-paddlepaddle-demo/README.md

 * Performance results are based on testing as of dates shown in configurations and may not reflect all publicly available updates.
 See backup for configuration details.
 * No product or component can be absolutely secure.
 * Intel technologies may require enabled hardware, software or service activation.
-* No product or component can be absolutely secure.
 * Your costs and results may vary.
 * © Intel Corporation.
 Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
 Other names and brands may be claimed as the property of others.